BowenZ217/qidian-font-decoder/README.md

 ### 5. Output Results

-Upon successful execution, the following files will be generated in the `output/{chapter_id}` directory:
+Upon successful execution, the following files will be generated in the `output/{chapter_id}` or `output/txt` directory:
 - `{chapter_id}.txt`: The decoded text content.
 - `font_mapping.json`: The character mapping dictionary.
 - `chars/found/`: Images of characters that were successfully recognized via OCR or matching (if `--save_image` is enabled).